kyriakos77kolovos/kyriakos77kolovos.github.io/_posts/2025-07-17-You've got a flag in me.md

 At this point, my approach seemed logical, but I still had the mysterious KEY array and wasn’t sure how it fit in.
 After about 15 minutes of staring at my ceiling, inspiration struck: the first four numbers in the key `7, 58, 391, 58` lined up interestingly with the expected flag prefix `ECSC`.
 In particular, the fact that both the third and fourth flag letters are “C” and the key repeats “58” caught my attention—maybe the numbers were indexes?

 I scrolled through my list of extracted notes with velocity 0 and checked the note at index 58.
 When I converted it to ASCII, the letter “C” appeared—bingo!
-From there, I wrote a simple Python script to automate extracting all the key-indexed notes and decoding the flag.
+From there, I wrote a simple Python script to automate extracting all the key-indexed notes and decoding the flag.🎉🎉🚩

 ```python